-At a job interview Ally is asked if she is a member of a conservative organisation.
-When she says no, the interviewer abruptly ends the conversation, claiming that all employees must share the employer’s political beliefs.
+At a job interview Joe is asked if he is a member of a conservation organisation.
+When he says no, the interviewer abruptly ends the discussion and tells him that all employees must share the beliefs of the employer.

 Are there any exceptions?

-The Equal Opportunity Act 2010 includes some exceptions, which mean that discrimination will not be against the law in particular circumstances.
+The Equal Opportunity Act 2010 includes some general exceptions.
+This means that discrimination may not be against the law in particular circumstances.

-In addition, an employer may discriminate against you because of your political belief or activity where the job involves work as political adviser for a government minister, work for a political party or electorate office, or any similar employment.
+An employer may also discriminate on the basis of political belief or activity where the job being offered is as a political adviser for a government minister or work for a political party, electorate office or any similar employment.